Muhamedli/Computer_vision/README.md

 # Computer_vision

-In this repository I vill develop computer vision projects
+In this repository I will develop computer vision projects